-ISA 260 requires us to communicate to you by exception 'audit matters of governance interest that arise from the audit of the financial statements' which include:
+ISA 260 requires us to communicate by exception 'audit matters of governance interest that arise from the audit of the financial statements' which include:

-- Significant difficulties encountered during the audit; - · Significant matters arising from the audit that were discussed, or subject to correspondence with management; - · Other matters, if arising from the audit that, in the auditor's professional judgment, are significant to the oversight of the financial reporting process; and - Matters specifically required by other auditing standards to be communicated to those charged with governance (e.g. significant deficiencies in internal control; issues relating to fraud, compliance with laws and regulations, subsequent events, non disclosure, related party, opening balances, etc.).
+- Significant difficulties encountered during the audit; - Significant matters arising from the audit that were discussed, or subject to correspondence with management; - Other matters, if arising from the audit that, in the auditor's professional judgment, are significant to the oversight of the financial reporting process; and - Matters specifically required by other auditing standards to be communicated to those charged with governance (e.g. significant deficiencies in internal control; issues relating to fraud, compliance with laws and regulations, subsequent events, non disclosure, related party, opening balances, etc.).

-There are no other matters which we wish to draw to your attention in addition to those highlighted in this report or our previous reports relating to the audit of London Councils 2017/18 financial statements.
+There are no other matters which we wish to draw to your attention in addition to those highlighted in this report or our previous reports relating to the audit of London Councils 2018/19 financial statements.

-We have made no recommendations as a result of our 2017/18 work.
+We have made no recommendations as a result of our 2018/19 work.
+This is similar to the 2017/18 audit.